Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface.md

 Before attempting to use these drivers, make sure to read about the AMDS in [its documentation](/accessories/amds/index.md).
 ```

+## Configure AMDS Hardware

+First, the AMDS hardware needs to be configured:

+1. Supply 24V power to the AMDS via the screw terminals (LEDs should illuminate)
+2. Install the four jumpers which select "daisy-chain" operation of the sensor cards.
+The daisy-chain mode is marked as `D` on the silkscreen.
+3. Install the sensor cards.
+Since each SPI input is configured as daisy-chain, you need to populate the lower-number sensor cards before the higher, i.e., install 1 before 5.
+If you do not install the lower-number sensor card, the second sensor card in the daisy chain will not work!

+Now that the hardware is configured, the AMDC firmware must be configured.

 ## Enable AMDS Support

 By default, the AMDS drivers are not compiled into the C-code.